mk-pmb/twitch-segment-cutting-board-py/README.md

 which doesn't fit the timeline of the timestamps of the actual content segments sent by the streamer.
 This confuses some players like Ubuntu's (slightly old) version of VLC.
+(In VLC 3.0.9.2, not only does it mess with the position/seek bar, but also sometimes when it encounters the border between two timelines, it sets its volume and mutedness to whatever another running VLC instance currently has.)

 #### Initial behind-the-scenes stories